curityio/oauth-mobile-web-sso/README.md

 The internet base URL is: https://c7b9-2-26-158-168.eu.ngrok.io
 ```

-Applications running on mobile devices or emulators will then call URLs of this form:
+Applications running on mobile devices or emulators will then call these URLs:

 | Component | Internet URL |
 | --------- | ------------ |